Time: 11:00 - 17:00

 What is the course about?

 You will learn to play orchestral music from the standard repertoire in a friendly, supportive atmosphere, with a conductor and professional leader (principal violin).
-We will focus on following phrasing and playing effectively together as an ensemble.
+We will focus on following phrasing, listening, and playing effectively together as an ensemble.
+Conductor: Dr Paul Sarcich, Leader: Robert Puzey.

-To check availabilty of places for your instrument and gain authorisation to enrol, please phone the Music Department on (020) 7492 2630 or email music office Please note that you may be required to play 1st or 2nd and we will advise you on this after you have enrolled.
-Repertoire for this course
+To check availability of places for your instrument and gain authorisation to enrol, email music office Please note that you may be required to play 1st or 2nd and we will advise you on this after you have enrolled.
+Repertoire for this course:

 What will we cover?